Why Image Resizing is Important

 fit on the screen without scaling, forcing people to scroll around.

-Your original files are not compressed
+Your original images are not compressed

 very much, in order to preserve image quality.
 Remember, with JPEG files